Writing a Telegram Bot to support my Alcoholism

 For a description of the Bot API, see this page: https://core.telegram.org/bots/api

-Copy the API Token and write it into the previously created .env
+Copy the API Token and write it into the previously created .env, like so:

 DATABASE_URL = "mysql://root:sup3rs3cr3t@localhost:3306/beerBot"